Dogs & Tick Prevention: Your Simple Guide

 Engorged tick next to image of dog with tick on its eye

-Terrible as it sounds, ticks can make their way into dogs’ eyelids in some cases.
+Terrible as it sounds, ticks can also make their way into dogs’ eyelids in some cases.
 These are really dangerous areas, particularly because they irritate your dogs eyes and could easily lead to infection.

 These infections could impair your dog’s vision.
 Fortunately, most of the ticks around your dog’s eyes will be visible on the outside of their eyelids.
 Some might find their way to the rim of the eye but still be visible.